EveryOneIsGross/scratchTHOUGHTS/README.md

 2nd brain for my scratchpad thoughts so I can paste it into chatbots 📎

 ---
+## all data has metadata embedded with agent instructions/prompts

+Too sleepy to explain, like themelic html markdown where you embed your intent for the code or data.

+---

 ## Ai hallucination is a feature not a bug